-Custom golf cart bodies can say a lot about who you are and make your humdrum cart (like mine) look really spectacular.
+Custom golf cart bodies can say a lot about who you are and make your humdrum cart look really spectacular.
+You don't need a fancy body - you can customize with accessories like brush guards, wraps, and diamond plating.

 There are a couple of ways you can do this.
-The cheapest, do it yourself kind of custom golf car body can be done by purchasing golf cart skins or decals.
+The cheapest, do it yourself kind of custom golf car body, can be done by purchasing your own golf cart skins, decals and body parts like fender flares or brush guards.

 Golf cart custom bodies come in a wide variety of looks - from a Hummer to a '57 Chevy.
 Of course you can purchase a finished custom golf cart for around $10,000 - $15,000 or you can do it yourself by purchasing a custom golf cart body kit.